 Fonio has been grown in West Africa for 5,000 years and is thought to be one of Africa’s oldest cereals.
 It is mostly cultivated in West Africa in the arid Sahel region.

 The smallest in the millet family, fonio grains are just 1mm big, similar to a grain of sand.
 Fonio is also known as “Digitaria Exilis”, “acha” or “hungry rice” (although this is often misunderstood in English – it is not because people are hungry that it has this name, it is because it is so delicious, it makes you hungry!)
 Due to its small size, it is relatively difficult to process which is why it has been unavailable outside of Africa… until now.

 Fonio is literally the stuff of legend.
 The Dogon people of Mali believe the entire universe was born out of a single fonio grain; which is why it’s called ‘The Seed of the Universe’.
 And the ancient Egyptians used to give it to the dead to keep them nourished in the afterlife.

 Fonio is prized for its light, nutty flavour and fluffy couscous-like texture.
 In fact, it is so tasty, it was voted the “most popular ancient grain” in the US.¹

 Fonio is well known for its versatility.
 It cooks in just three minutes and is so easy to use that a popular saying in Africa is “fonio never embarrasses the cook”.
-Fonio is quite mild in flavour and similar to couscous in that it takes on the flavour of what its being cooked with.
+Fonio has a delicious light nutty flavour and fluffy couscous like texture.

 Fonio Health Benefits

-- Naturally gluten-free, suitable for coeliacs and those with gluten intolerance
+- Naturally gluten-free - Crossed Grain certified, it is suitable for coeliacs and those with gluten intolerance

 - Low GI